Rateeba1/Sml5202-Rateeba/page2.md

 ---
-title: Introduction to Germany's History and Landmarks
+title: Introduction to German History and Landmarks
 ---

-<h1>Germany's History and Landmarks</h1>
+<h1>German History and Landmarks</h1>
 <p>This page will give an introduction to the history behind Germany’s top landmarks.
 It will give you a summarised history of each landmark as well as how it currently serves.</p>
 <div class="row">
 <div class="col-sm-3">